Mahmoud Nili Ahmadabadi

 Mahmoud Nili Ahmadabadi (محمود نیلی احمدآبادی; born 1956) is a professor of metallurgy at the University of Tehran, who served as the President of University of Tehran from 2014 to 2021.
-He is also former head of the Center for Excellence for Higher Performance Material at the University of Tehran.In October 2021, the then president of the University of Tehran, Mahmoud Nili Ahmadabadi, wrote a letter to Gholam-Hossein Mohseni-Eje'i, the head of the Islamic Republic's judiciary, demanding the release of Kasra Nouri, a student prisoner, and a day later the president of the University of Tehran himself was fired.
+He is former head of the Center for Excellence for Higher Performance Material at the University of Tehran.
+In October 2021, the then president of the University of Tehran, Mahmoud Nili Ahmadabadi, wrote a letter to Gholam-Hossein Mohseni-Eje'i, the head of the Islamic Republic's judiciary, demanding the release of Kasra Nouri, a student prisoner, and a day later the president of the University of Tehran was fired.

 Education and career

-Mahmoud Nili Ahmadabadi, who is generally called Mahmoud Nili, was born in 1956 in Isfahan, Iran.
+Mahmoud Nili Ahmadabadi, or Mahmoud Nili, was born in 1956 in Isfahan, Iran.
 After obtaining a BSc degree from University of Shiraz in 1982, he started working for revolutionary institutes.
-Seven years later, he got a MSc degree from Sharif University of Technology and went to Japan to further his studies in Tohoku University.
+Seven years later, he obtained an MSc degree from Sharif University of Technology and went to Japan to study at in Tohoku University.
 Mahmoud Nili has written more than 70 scholarly articles.